-Å Sinaitic MS. An uncial Greek manuscript.
-4th cent. А Alexandrine MS. An uncial Greek manuscript.
-5th cent.
-Vg Latin Vulgate.
-Revision of Old Latin by Eusebius Jerome.
-405 CE Sy Syriac Peshitta Version.
+Å Sinaitic MS. An uncial Greek 4th cent. manuscript.

+- A Alexandrine MS. An uncial 5th cent.
+Greek manuscript. - Vg Latin Vulgate.
+Revision of 405 CE Old Latin by Eusebius Jerome. - Sy Syriac Peshitta Version.
 464 CE

 Notice the information which is available regarding version and manuscript dates.
 In the case of the Hebrew versions which were consulted for the Tetragrammaton, this verse (Revelation 1:8) lists ten sources.
 The earliest version is 1599, while the latest version is 1981.
-In contrast, two Greek manuscripts of the 4th (301 to 400 C.E.) and 5th (401 to 500 C.E.) centuries are cited for this verse in support of the Greek word Kyrios (Lord).
+In contrast, two Greek manuscripts of the 4th (301 to 400 C.E.) and 5th (401 to 500 C.E.) centuries are cited for this verse in support of the Greek word Kyries (Lord).
 Two early versions are also cited.

 The contrast is interesting.
 The translators of the New World Translation choose to use the word "Jehovah" rather than "Lord" in 237 selected verses.
-In doing so, 25 Hebrew versions (or version portions) dating no earlier than 1385 are assured that no basis for textual variants exists in any of the 237 "Jehovah" references.

-33 This includes J through J, excepting J and J!.
-Neither J (A Concordance to the Greek Testament by Moulton and Geden) nor J (The Emphatic Diaglott by Benjamin Wilson) are Hebrew Versions, though they are are given more weight as biblical texts than are the Greek manuscripts from as early as 300 C.E. (the beginning of the 4th century) which support the word "Lord."
+In doing so, 25 Hebrew versions (or version portions)33 dating no earlier than 1385 are given more weight as biblical texts than are the Greek manuscripts from as early as 300 C.E. (the beginning of the 4th century) which support the word "Lord."